Treatment For Depression and Addiction in Massachusetts

 • Better quality of life

-Dual Diagnosis Program
+Dual Diagnosis Program to Treat Depression and Addiction

-Our substance use and mental health treatment program at Engage Wellness Acton’ is an individualized treatment program designed to provide you with the one-on-one care you need.
+Our substance use and mental health treatment program at Engage Wellness is an individualized treatment program designed to provide you with the one-on-one care you need.
 Our program incorporates group therapy, MAT care, substance use education, and support for all forms of depression.
 When you are struggling, let our team help you to build a better, more long-term solution.

 Contact Engage Wellness Acton for Immediate Help